Treatments for an uneven face in 2022

 - Uneven cheeks

 - Imbalanced faces

 - Enlarged jaw muscles

 Uneven face treatments are a daily occurrence at Amara.
-In 2015 a blog post on the uneven face and selfie’s we did proved to be the most commented on blog in our catalogue.
+In 2015 a blog post on the uneven face and selfies we did proved to be the most commented-on blog in our catalogue.
 It’s been a while since then so we thought we’d revisit the topic, especially because a lot has changed in the aesthetics world since then.
-So much has improved that facial asymmetry need not be a worry for people who are concerned by it.
+So much has improved that facial asymmetry need not be a worry for people who are concerned about it.